cloudfoundry-attic/bosh-softlayer-cpi-release-DEPRECATED-TO_BE_DELETED/README.md

 ## Releases

-This is a BOSH release dedicated for the Softlayer CPI Release V1: [[BOSH 236](https://s3.amazonaws.com/bosh-softlayer-cpi-stemcells/bosh-236%2Bdev.12.tgz)]
+This is a BOSH release dedicated for the Softlayer CPI Release V1: [bosh 236](https://s3.amazonaws.com/bosh-softlayer-cpi-stemcells/bosh-236%2Bdev.12.tgz)

 The latest version for the SoftlLayer CPI release is here.
 Also, find it on [bosh.io](http://bosh.io).

 To use this CPI you will need to use the SoftLayer light stemcell.
-Latest version: [[3169](https://s3.amazonaws.com/bosh-softlayer-cpi-stemcells/light-bosh-stemcell-3169-softlayer-esxi-ubuntu-trusty-go_agent.tgz))].
+Latest version:  [3169](https://s3.amazonaws.com/bosh-softlayer-cpi-stemcells/light-bosh-stemcell-3169-softlayer-esxi-ubuntu-trusty-go_agent.tgz).
 Also, find it on [bosh.io](http://bosh.io).

 ## Bootstrap on SoftLayer

-There is a bosh-init release specific for Softlayer CPI Release V1: [[bosh-init-0.0.81-linux-amd64-for-softlayer-cpi](https://s3.amazonaws.com/bosh-softlayer-cpi-stemcells/bosh-init-0.0.81-linux-amd64]
+There is a bosh-init release specific for Softlayer CPI Release V1: [bosh-init-0.0.81-linux-amd64-for-softlayer-cpi](https://s3.amazonaws.com/bosh-softlayer-cpi-stemcells/bosh-init-0.0.81-linux-amd64)

 See [bosh-init-usage](docs/bosh-init-usage.md).
 Use the CPI and stemcells releases above to do so.